gareththegeek/fraud-detection-game/ui/README.md

 Clone the repository and then run `npm install` from the root of the repository to install the required NPM dependencies

-## Run the development server
+## Run the development server in UI folder

-To run the development web server, run the following:
+To run the development web server, cd into `ui` folder run the following:

 ```bash
 npm run dev